Faculty and Contact Information

 Bio and Research Interests

 Professor Britland integrates these cultural phenomena into her courses to allow students to study and understand the socio-historical contexts from which they emerge.
-She bridges her field of language, literature, and culture with her interests in teaching by conducting research on foreign language pedagogy, technology integration, ePortfolios, and career preparation.
+She bridges her field of language, literature, and culture with her interests in teaching by conducting research on technology integration, ePortfolios, and career preparation.
 She is FSU’s Faculty Fellow for the Mancuso Humanities Workforce Preparation Center.

 Professor Britland has lived extensively in Spain and Brazil where she has taught Spanish, Portuguese, and English.
 She looks forward to teaching FSU’s students about Hispanic and Lusophone literatures and cultures.